b-zurg/react-collapse-pane/docs/README.md

 ## RTL Support ( Arabic, Hebrew, Farsi ) 🕋

 This library easily supports RTL languages by providing a `direction` prop.
-This is only necessary if you're using RTL and can be left out.
+This is only necessary if you're using RTL.

 **Note!** 🚨 the `direction` is _only_ applicable if the split is `vertical`

-e.g.
 ```tsx
       <div style={{ direction: 'rtl' }}>
         <SplitPane